sankalpapharande/Virtual-Cinema-Frontend/README.md

-# Cloud Computing and Big Data Project
+# Frontend of Cloud Computing and Big Data Project

 Developed a web application with scalable AWS cloud services & socket to provide an interactive video watching experience